The Guide To Buying & Selling Premade Dropshipping Stores

 - Sports & Outdoor

-Additionally, Flippa has a Browse Assets function, allowing you to take a close look at all the important information when buying a dropshipping store:
+Additionally, Flippa has a Browse Assets function, allowing the buyer to take a close look at all the important information when buying a dropshipping store:

-It also has the best system for browsing: you can filter the results based on Monthly Users, Monthly Pageviews, Monthly Profit, Price Range, Age, and Authority Score:
+It also has the best system for browsing: the buyer can filter the results based on Monthly Users, Monthly Pageviews, Monthly Profit, Price Range, Age, and Authority Score:

-You can also look at Recently Sold listings (like on Ebay) to get an idea of what other stores are selling for.
+Additionally, the buyer can look at Recently Sold listings (like on eBay) to get an idea of what other stores are selling for.

 Finally, they also offer a verification and assessment service called Flippa Due Dilligence:

 - Red Flag Report $1,000.
-You can do a deep dive into a store’s information going back 1 year.
+This is a deep dive into a store’s information going back 1 year.

 - Standard Report $1,500.
 The analysis goes back 2 years – recommended for stores between $30k and $200k.